Rules and Tasks

 When giving rules in a new dynamic, I recommend giving a few at a time.
 Build up the rules list slowly, instead of enforcing a whole list of unfamiliar rules all at once.
 Enforcing many rules at once can set the submissive up for failure and establish a feeling of discouragement from the start.

-What are the purpose of rules?
+What is the purpose of rules?

 Rules provide structure.
 They also establish power exchange and set responsibilities and expectations.